 By Msgr.
 Steven Aguggia

 Msgr.
-Aguggia is the Chancellor of the Diocese of Brooklyn.
+Aguggia is the judicial vicar for the Diocese of Brooklyn.